KubeRocketCI/docs/versioned_docs/version-3.9.0/user-guide/autotest.md

 There are also options to sort the autotests:

-* Sort the existing autotests in a table by clicking the sorting icons in the table header.
+* **Enable filtering** - Sort the existing autotests in a table by clicking the sorting icons in the table header.
 Sort the autotests alphabetically by their name, language, build tool, framework, and CI tool.
 You can also sort the autotests by their status: Created, Failed, or In progress.

-* Select a number of autotests displayed per page (15, 25 or 50 rows)  and navigate between pages if the number of autotests exceeds the capacity of a single page.
+* **Pagination menu** - Select a number of autotests displayed per page (15, 25 or 50 rows)  and navigate between pages if the number of autotests exceeds the capacity of a single page.

 ## Edit Existing Autotest